 Outdoor Durability of Printing Ink on Vinyl

 As sign makers have moved from using vinyl primarily in plotters to using it as a digital printing medium, there has been some confusion about the predicted outdoor life of a printed vinyl graphic.
-ORAJET 3951RA for example, is rated for ten years outdoors and is suitable for use with Mutoh Eco Ultra ink.
+ORAJET 3951RA for example, is rated for ten years outdoors and is suitable for use with Mutoh Eco Ultra, MS41, and EnduraINK PRO ink.

 That does not mean that an image printed with this ink on 3951 will last for ten years without fading.
 What it means is that the vinyl will last for ten years before it begins to shrink, crack, yellow, or peel.
 Solvent and eco solvent inks are generally rated for up to three to five years outdoors.
 By the time the 3951 reaches the end of its usefulness, the ink will have been erased by the sun.
 Don’t promise your customers that your prints will last seven to ten years just because they’re printed on high performance vinyl.
 If you make that mistake, your reputation will fade along with your prints.
 Remember the word “up to”.

 Speaking of printing and vinyl, this takes us back to step one.
 Choose the right vinyl.
-Plotter films like ORACAL 651 and Avery 500 are not designed for inkjet printing.
-They may look okay if you run them through your ValueJET or VersaCamm, but the surface treatments used to produce the desired levels of gloss on these products will deter the ink’s ability to penetrate the surface.
+Plotter films like ORACAL 651 and EnduraGLOSS are not designed for inkjet printing.
+They may look okay if you run them through your large format eco-solvent printer, but the surface treatments used to produce the desired levels of gloss on these products will deter the ink’s ability to penetrate the surface.
 The result will be inferior abrasion and UV resistance.
 If you want to get the most out of your printer, use solvent printable vinyl.
 The roll cost may be higher, but the square foot cost will be within pennies of the plotter film and your prints will perform as expected.

 Finally, let’s consider the environment factors that affect outdoor durability.
-By environmental factors, we mean the extra intensity of the sun’s cruel rays in certain climates, and known chemicals or pollutants.
+By environmental factors, we mean known chemicals or pollutants.

-Pollutants: Speaking of the southern desert, there is a relatively new problem that has arisen in Southern California, Arizona and parts in between.
-Wrapped vehicles in these areas have been failing due to something called “acid dew”.
+Pollutants: There is a problem that has arisen in Southern California, Arizona and parts in between.
+Wrapped vehicles in these areas often fail due to something called “acid dew”.
 Corrosive pollutants in the air condense in the dew and collect on wrapped vehicles.
 As the dew evaporates, the pollutants are left behind and leave a rusty, crusty coating that erodes the overlaminate.
-We’ve gotten at least one complaint recently about the failure of a printed banner in this region, so it’s not just affecting vehicle wraps.
 If you’re installing vinyl graphics in this region, you would be wise to follow these steps from the ORACAL Dealing with Fallout Bulletin.

 Suggestions for Sign Shops: